COOLMSF/linux-insides/Booting/linux-bootstrap-1.md

 ➜  seabios git:(ef88eea) ✗
 ```

-which shows reset_vector is in src/romlayout.S the entry located at 0xffff0 that is 0xfffffff0, as we expected, where the first instruction that CPU executed.
+which shows reset_vector is in src/romlayout.S, the entry is located at 0xffff0 that is 0xfffffff0, as we expected, where the first instruction that CPU executed.

+On emulators, this phase starts when the CPU starts execution in 16bit mode at 0xFFFF0000:FFF0.
+The emulators map the SeaBIOS binary to this address, and SeaBIOS arranges for romlayout.S:reset_vector() to be present there.
+This code calls romlayout.S:entry_post() which then calls post.c:handle_post() in 32bit mode.

 Let's check out reset_vector,